kkosyka/DroneGallery/README.md

 <a href="https://i.imgur.com/UMeyxTq.gifv">clearer version</a>

-(note: program will not work until on a server)
+(note: program will not work until up & running on a public site)